13 Top-Rated Things to Do in Door County, WI

-The peacefulness of Door County makes it ideal for romantic getaways or a laid-back family vacation focused on family-owned businesses and the outdoor environment.
-Since all the communities are connected, it is easy to stay at one of the many small resorts and make day trips up and down the peninsula for activities.
+The peacefulness of Door County makes it ideal for romantic Wisconsin getaways or a laid-back family vacation focused on small local businesses and the outdoor environment.
+Since all the communities are connected, it is easy to stay at one of the many Door County resorts and make day trips up and down the peninsula for activities.

 For sightseeing ideas, read our list of the top attractions and things to do in Door County, Wisconsin.